Kitthinut/J3K_Project/README.md

 - Start the game and read the introdubction scene.
 - Use the movement keys to explore the environment.
 - Press `Space` near objects or characters to interact.
-- Access inventory and use items with `I`.
 - Engage in battles when triggered.
 - Use strategy to defeat bosses and manage resources.
 - Progress through rooms until the game is complete.